DenyDeny/yandex-react-task/README.md

-# yandex-react-task
-ci server client
+# ci server client

+To run this project use commands:
+1. npm i
+2. npm start